ychen921/Alohomora/README.md

 In Phase 2, we implement various image classification networks based on the CIFAR10 dataset.

 ### Training
 To train the model, you can run the following command.
 The default of the training epoch was set to 5.
 This will train a simple ConvNet.
-You can also train different architectures of image classifiers: `ConvNet: 0, ResNet: 1, ResNeXt: 2, and DenseNet: 3`.
+You can also select different architectures of image classifiers by `--Model`: `ConvNet: 0, ResNet: 1, ResNeXt: 2, and DenseNet: 3`.
 ```
 python3 Train.py --Model 0
 ```
-If you desire to set a specific number training epoch, you can run the following command:
+If you desire to set a specific number training epoch, you can run the following command `--NumEpochs`:
 ```
 python3 Train.py --NumEpochs 10 --Model 0
 ```
-If you are not putting the dataset in the default directory, you can use this command.
+If you are not putting the dataset in the default directory, you can use this command `--BasePath`.
 ```
 python Train.py --NumEpochs 10 --BasePath '{directory of CIFAR10 dataset}/CIFAR10'
 ```